Pastel and black chalk on brown wove paper with fibrous inclusions

-Walter Aitken, Margaret Day Blake, Harold Joachim Memorial, Celia and David Hilliard, Julius Lewis, and Sara R. Shorey endowments; Sandra L. Grung Fund; restricted gifts of William Vance and Pamela Kelley Armour; through prior acquisitions of Katherine Kuh
+Walter Aitken, Margaret Day Blake, Harold Joachim Memorial, Celia and David Hilliard, Julius Lewis, and Sara R. Shorey endowments; Sandra L. Grung Fund; purchased with funds provided by William Vance and Pamela Kelley Armour; through prior acquisitions of Katherine Kuh

 T. R. Way, Memories of James McNeill Whistler, the Artist (London, 1912), facing p.
 52 (ill.).

 Richard Dorment and Margaret F. MacDonald, James McNeill Whistler (London, 1994), p.
 190, no. 111 (ill.).

 Margaret F. MacDonald, James McNeill Whistler: Drawings, Pastels, and Watercolours: A Catalogue Raisonné (New Haven, 1995), p.
 292, no. 784 (ill.).

 Alastair Grieve, Whistler’s Venice (New Haven and Londons, 2000), 149 (ill., fig. 187).